-- Saint Kitts and Nevis reported that since 1 January 2017 it has not denied access to MAP in any cases in which there was a disagreement between the taxpayer and the tax authorities as to whether the conditions for the application of a treaty anti-abuse provision have been met, or as to whether the application of a domestic law anti-abuse provision is in conflict with the provisions of a tax treaty.
-However, its competent authority has not received any MAP request from a taxpayer since that date. - No peer input was provided.
+- 58. Saint Kitts and Nevis reported that also since 1 January 2020, its competent authority has not received any MAP requests and therefore, has not denied access to MAP in cases in which there was a disagreement between the taxpayer and the tax authorities as to whether the conditions for the application of a treaty anti-abuse provision have been met, or as to whether the application of a domestic law anti-abuse provision is in conflict with the provisions of a tax treaty. - 59.
+No peer input was provided.

-Saint Kitts and Nevis indicated that it does not anticipate any modifications in relation to element B.4.
+60. Saint Kitts and Nevis did not indicate that it anticipates any modifications in relation to element B.4.